Ram Aur Shyam (1996 film)

 Ram Aur Shyam is a 1996 Hindi Action film of Bollywood directed and produced by Raju Mavani.
-This movie was released on 20 December 1996 under the banner of Jay Raj Productions.
-This is the debut film of actor Samrat Mukerji.
+It was released under the banner of Jay Raj Productions.
+This is the debut film of actors Samrat Mukherjee and Manek Bedi.

 Plot

 Scientist Roshni Raman has discovered an important scientific formula.
 But she was abducted by the gang of "Jabar" and subsequently taken by force by "Tatar", another anti-national Don.
 Tatar is a very powerful person who has the police and politicians on his payroll.
 Roshni's mother could not be satisfied by the activities of the police and appoints a young fellow, "Ram", to locate and rescue Roshni.
 On the other hand, Jabar hires Shyam to find Roshni and bring her to him.
 Both men must now not only confront each other, but also the invincible Tatar.